cbrwizard/cbr-landing/README.md

 Completely written in latest Javascript.
 Backend is Express with MongoDB.
 Frontend is React.js, Reflux, Webpack.
 It has tests.
 Whole development process is automatic.

 ## Full list
-- Express app
+- Express single page app
 - *Automatically compiles all js, css, html files and reloads browser when needed
+- PostCSS with CSSNext
-- *Stylus (css modules?
-PostCSS?), Jade
+- Jade
 - *MongoDB, Mongoose
 - *React with JSX, React Router, React Helmet
 - *Server rendering
-- *Single page app
 - *Reflux
 - *Unit and acceptance tests
 - *Automatic specs run